PaoloEstorm/Arpmini/README.md

-# Arpmini+
+# Arpmini

-Arpmini+ is a miniature MIDI loopstation, offering advanced functionality as an arpeggiator, notes/drum sequencer and recorder, designed to control external MIDI instruments.
+Arpmini is a miniature MIDI loopstation, offering advanced functionality as an arpeggiator, notes/drum sequencer and recorder, designed to control external MIDI instruments.
-At the core of Arpmini+ is an Arduino Pro Micro with an ATmega32u4 microcontroller.
+At the core of Arpmini is an Arduino Pro Micro with an ATmega32u4 microcontroller.
 You can connect multiple Arpminis together creating a larger and more complex system for live performance or music production.

 ## Give that dusty old synth in your closet a fresh new life!
-Unlock a ton of advanced features and unleash your creativity with Arpmini+
+Unlock a ton of advanced features and unleash your creativity with Arpmini

 ![IMG_7545](https://github.com/user-attachments/assets/0898df72-a166-4744-bc27-c8b8d48c6f3d)